gabinante/jira-tree/README.md

-  -n PROJECT_NAME, --project_name                      A custom name for your project tree -l LABEL, --label LABEL                              Label to use for labelfilter -a ASSIGNEE, --assignee                              The current issue assignee
+  -n PROJECT_NAME, --project_name                      A custom name for your project tree -l LABEL, --label LABEL                              Label to use for labelfilter -a ASSIGNEE, --assignee                              The current issue assignee -c COMPONENT, --component COMPONENT                  Component to filter for
 ```

 ## Example